Jacob Vernon Kindsfather

 Kindsfather was known as a workhorse and fierce competitor who ranked amongst the best pitchers in the league during his time with the Seattle Rainiers.

-After discontinuning the baseball program for several years, Clark College reinstated their team in 2011 and named their newly renovated facility, Vern Kindsfather Field.
+After discontinuing the baseball program for several years, Clark College reinstated its team in 2011 and named their newly renovated facility Vern Kindsfather Field.

 In 2012, Kindsfather was honored as a member of the Clark College Athletic Hall of Fame.